Meal Prep

 Common meal prep mistakes

-Ignoring texture.
 Some foods don't reheat well.
 Crispy items soften, dressed salads wilt, and overcooked pasta turns mushy.
-Slightly undercook pasta and grains for meal prep — they'll finish when reheated.
+Slightly undercook pasta and grains for meal prep.
+They'll finish when reheated.

-Not varying flavors.
-Eating the same thing five days straight causes meal-prep burnout.
-Build variety through sauces and toppings: the same chicken and rice becomes four different meals with different sauces.
+Build variety through sauces and toppings.
+The same chicken and rice becomes four different meals with chimichurri, peanut sauce, salsa verde, or a simple vinaigrette.

-Skipping the cool-down.
-Putting hot food directly in the fridge raises the temperature inside, putting other food at risk.
-Cool containers at room temperature for 30-60 minutes (but don't leave food out more than 2 hours).
+This raises the internal temperature, putting other food at risk.
+Cool containers at room temperature for 30-60 minutes, but don't leave food out more than 2 hours total.

-No system for eating order.
-Eat fish and delicate preparations early in the week, heartier stews and soups toward the end.
+Eat fish and delicate preparations early in the week, heartier stews and one-pot meals toward the end.
 Plan your eating order when you prep.

 Meal prep in Fond